Soro82/fantasy-football-quiz/README.md

 * I used www.w3schools.com to learn how to use modals and how to create a copy of an array.
 * I used Devtools and www.responsivedesignchecker.com to test the responsiveness of the website.
+* I learned how to capitalize the first letter in the user's name on https://www.freecodecamp.org/.
+* I downloaded the favicon from www.freepik.com.
+I learned how to use the onclick event and how to use it to pass parameters on www.w3schools.com.

 [Back to Top](#fantasy-football-quiz)